2023-2024 Undergraduate & Graduate Catalog

 Encumbrance: A hold placed on a student's record as a result of an unfulfilled monetary obligation to the university or of a disciplinary action by the university.

-General education requirements: A defined selection of courses from all divisions of the university, making up the liberal arts base of each baccalaureate degree.
+General education requirements: A defined selection of undergraduate courses from all divisions of the university, making up the liberal arts base of each baccalaureate degree.
 The General Education Program is a required component of each bachelor's degree.

 Good standing: A designation that signifies that a student is eligible to continue, to return, or to transfer elsewhere.
 It implies good academic standing.

 Grade point average (GPA): A student's scholastic average, computed by dividing total quality points by quality hours attempted.

 Graduate: One who has received an academic or professional degree; one who has completed the prescribed course of study in any school or institution of higher learning.

 Graduate Student: A student who has been admitted to the university as a nondegree- or degree-seeking graduate student (e.g. badge, certificate, master's, specialist, doctorate).